 There has been no focused work within relational learning on the role of identifiers as information carriers.
-There are three main reasons: 1) a historical reluctance within propositional learning to use them because they cannot generalize; 2) the huge parameter space implied by using identifiers as conventional categorical values, which typically is not supported by sufficient data (potentially leading to overfitting and excessive run time), and 3) the commonly assumed objective of making predictions in a "different world" where none of the training objects exist, but only objects with similar attributes.
+There are three main reasons: (1) a historical reluctance within propositional learning to use them because they cannot generalize; (2) the huge parameter space implied by using identifiers as conventional categorical values, which typically is not supported by sufficient data (potentially leading to overfitting and excessive run time), and (3) the commonly assumed objective of making predictions in a "different world" where none of the training objects exist, but only objects with similar attributes.

-In contrast to a large body of work on model estimation and the estimation of functional dependencies that map well-defined input spaces onto output spaces, aggregation operators are much less well investigated.
-Model estimation tasks are usually framed as search over a structured (either in terms of parameters or increasing complexity) space of many possible solutions.
-Although aggregation has been identified as a fundamental problem for relational learning from real-world data [14], machine learning research has considered only a limited set of aggregation operators.
-Furthermore, statistical relational model estimation typically treats aggregation as a preprocessing step that is independent of the model estimation process.
-In Inductive Logic Programming ([35]) and logic-based propositionalization, aggregation of one-to-many relationships is achieved through existential quantification and is part of the active search through the model space.
+Aggregation has been identified as a fundamental problem for relational learning from real-world data (Goldberg & Senator, 1995), however machine learning research has considered only a limited set of aggregation operators.
+Statistical relational learning often treats aggregation as a preprocessing step that is independent of the model estimation process.
+Inductive Logic Programming (Muggleton & DeRaedt, 1994) also typically considers only a special sort of aggregation for one-to-many relationships-existential quantification-which is an integral part of the search through the model space.

-Propositionalization ([20], [24], [25]) has long recognized the essential role of aggregation in relational modeling.
-This work focuses specifically on the effect of aggregation choices and parameters, yielding promising empirical results on noisy real-world domains: the numeric aggregates in [20] outperform three ILP systems (FOIL [44], Tilde [2], and Progol [34]) on a noisy financial task (PKDD-CUP 2000).
-Krogel and Wrobel ([24], [25]) show similar results on the financial task and a customer-classification problem (ECML 1998 discovery challenge) in comparison to Progol and Dinus [27], a logic-based propositionalization approach.
-Similar work by Krogel et al. [23] presents an empirical comparison of Boolean and numeric aggregation in propositionalization approaches across multiple domains, including synthetic and domains with low noise; however their results are inconclusive.
-Perlich and Provost [39] find that logic-based relational learning and logic-based propositionalization perform poorly on a noisy domain compared to numeric aggregation.
+Propositionalization (e.g., Knobbe et al., 2001; Krogel & Wrobel, 2001; Krogel & Wrobel, 2003) has long recognized the essential role of aggregation in relational modeling, focusing specifically on the effect of aggregation choices and parameters, and yielding promising empirical results on noisy real-world domains.
+The numeric aggregates used by Knobbe et al., (2001) outperform the ILP systems FOIL (Quinlan & Cameron-Jones, 1993), Tilde (Blockeel & Raedt, 1998), and Progol (Muggleton, 2001) on a noisy financial task (PKDD-CUP 2000).
+Krogel and Wrobel (2001, 2003) show similar results on the financial task and a customer-classification problem (ECML 1998 discovery challenge) in comparison to Progol and Dinus (Lavrač & Ďzeroski,1994), a logic-based propositionalization approach.
+Similar work by Krogel et al. (2003) presents an empirical comparison of Boolean and numeric aggregation in propositionalization approaches across multiple domains, including synthetic and domains with low noise; however their results are inconclusive.
+Previous results (Perlich & Provost, 2003) indicate that logic-based relational learning and logic-based propositionalization perform poorly on a noisy domain compared to numeric aggregation.
 They also discuss theoretically the implications of various assumptions and aggregation choices on the expressive power of resulting classification models and show empirically that the choice of aggregation operator can have a much stronger impact on the resultant model's generalization performance than the choice of the model induction method.

-Distance-based relational approaches [19] use simple aggregates such as MIN to aggregate distances between two bags of values.
+Distance-based relational approaches (Kirsten et al., 2000) use simple aggregates such as MIN to aggregate distances between two bags of values.
 A first step estimates the distances between all possible pairs of objects (one element from each bag) and a second step aggregates all distances through MIN.
-The recent convergence of relational learning and kernel methods has produced a variety of kernels for structured data, see for instance [12].
-Structured kernels estimate distances between complex objects and are typically tailored towards a particular domain.
+The recent convergence of relational learning and kernel methods has produced a variety of kernels for structured data, see for instance the paper by Gärtner (2003).
+Structured kernels estimate distances between complex objects and typically are tailored towards a particular domain.
 This distance estimation also involves aggregation and often uses sums.